 We also sometimes share your personal data with trusted third parties.
-Here’s the notice we apply to those organisations to keep your data safe and protect your privacy:
+When sharing your data with third parties we require those organisations to keep your data safe and protect your privacy.
+That is;

 - We provide only the information they need to perform their specific services

 - They may only use your data for the exact purposes we specify in our contract with them

 - We work closely with them to ensure that your privacy is respected and protected at all times